brittanyrw/emojiscreen/README.md

 ### Year 📆

 Specify the year the movie or show was released or first aired.
 Or the first performance year for a musical.
-This should be a number (no quotations around the year).
+This should be a  single number (no quotations around the year).
+If you are adding a series, this year should be the year that the series aired or started.
+Do not add ranges such as 2017-2019.

 ```
 {